-Ms. Longworth is a member of both the National and Southern Associations of Pre-Law Advisors.
-Since 1976 she has assisted over 15,000 students gain admission to law school, and has taken, analyzed and taught every published LSAT Exam question.
+Since 1976 she has taken every published LSAT, analyzed and has taught every published LSAT Exam question to a live class.
+Mimi Longworth is a member of both the National and Southern Associations of Pre-Law Advisors.
+She has taught LSAT Prep exclusively since 1976, has assisted over 15,000 students gain admission to law school. and no one has taught longer than she has Thus:

 of our Dean,